 Figure 2 also suggests an intriguing opportunity: In comparing results for P3 vs. P4, we see only small differences in biomass and food, but very large differences in fishery profitability.
 Policy P4 is meant to simulate a rights based or catch share system, such as a cooperative (cite Deacon), a TURF (cite Cancino Wilen), or an ITQ (cite Newell, Costello et al.).
 While much debate exists about allocation, distribution, and equity under these rights based approaches, the evidence of increases in prices and decreases in costs is robust across diverse case studies.
-We surveyed the literature and adopted mid-point estimates of these values: prices increase by 20% and the cost parameter decreases by 20% under P4.
+We surveyed the literature and adopted mid-point estimates of these values: prices increase by 20% and the cost parameter decreases by 20% under P4 (see supporting information for list of studies).
 These changes cause the optimal management approach (P3 vs. P4) to change (See Figure SX in supplement for examples of policy functions under P3 vs P4), typically by harvesting slightly more aggressively and equilibrating at a slightly lower steady state resource stock.
-But most impressively, these price and cost changes can have enormous economic consequences.
+But most impressively, these price and cost changes can have large economic consequences.
 Our global estimates suggest that moving from P3 to P4 could increase fishery profit by 32% - this is more than half of the entire gain in profit that would arise in moving from P0 to P3.
 These results are displayed in Figure 3, which shows the percentage increase in profits, by country for the top 20 fishing nations.
 The bottom segment of each bar represents the upside from managing the biological stock more efficiently (going from P0 to P3).
 The top segment represents the additional upside from engaging in institutional reforms that increase economic efficiency (going from P3 to P4).
 For many countries, and for the globe as a whole, the likely additional gains from institutional reforms are nearly as significant as the gains that would arise from even perfectly fine-tuning harvests over time.
-By increasing prices andcosts in a manner reflective of many catch shares, we can increase the value of country/globe fisheries by XX percent over a policy that simply rebuilds biomass of fish in the sea.
+By increasing prices and (decreasing?) costs in a manner reflective of many catch shares, we can increase the value of country/globe fisheries by XX percent over a policy that simply rebuilds biomass of fish in the sea.
 This suggests that some of the greatest economic improvements in fisheries may come from improving institutions.
-Furthermore, these gains in profit can occur immediately following the reform, and can help offset many of the costs associated with stock recovery when yields necessarily decline.
+Furthermore, these gains in profit can occur immediately following the reform, and can help offset many of the costs associated with stock recovery when yields necessarily (but temporarily?) decline.

 Figure 3: Economic gains from pursuing the optimal harvest strategy relative to the status quo (red bar) and additional gains from implementing catch shares (blue bars)